yeagerninja/bartrover/README.md

 Build and code is based heavily on the tutorials of Articulated Robotics: https://articulatedrobotics.xyz/  (Shout-out, one of the best ROS2 tutorials out there)!

-Build 002
+Build 003
-ROS2 version: Humble
+ROS2 version: Jazzy

+NOTE - currently updating to ROS2 Jazzy to utilize New Gazebo (Harmonic) and Ubuntu Noble as well as Docker development.

+(Reference Docker Devcontainer also on Github).

 Capabilities: remote control via ros2_control, camera only sensor.
 Future builds (plans) to add lidar, self navigation, etc.
 Launch files for both simulation and real bot also concurrently launch foxglove_bridge.